yanliang12/knowledge_linking/README.md

 # Knowledge Linking Engine

 Linking the text to the IDs of entities from a knowledge graph.
-It not only produces the background knowledge of the directely mentioned entities in the text, but also the entities not mentioned in the text but closely linked to the content.
+It not only produces the background knowledge of the directly mentioned entities in the text, but also the entities not mentioned in the text but closely linked to the content.

 Input a free text, the engine will identify the entities from the text, together with the related relations and entities from the DBPedia knowledge graph, and show them in Noe4j.